gnocchixyz/gnocchi/doc/source/architecture.rst

 The *incoming* storage is responsible for storing new measures sent to metrics.
 It is by default – and usually – the same driver as the *storage* one.

-The *storage* is responsible for storing measures of created metrics.
+The *storage* is responsible for storing aggregates of created metrics.
 It receives timestamps and values, and pre-computes aggregations according to the defined archive policies.